RIP The Apprentice. Welcome Innovation!

 Let media play a role in showing how people can thrive within supportive communities that celebrate each other’s achievements, however big or small they are.
 Sounds idealistic I know, but I promise you, this IS possible with the right network of people coming together to lead such a shift.

-My goal is to influence a culture where good ratings are achieved through high levels of creativity and humour, rather than through fear, or the downfall of others.
+My goal is to influence a culture where good ratings are achieved through high levels of creativity, humanity and humour, rather than through fear, or the downfall of others.
 What the world needs right now is some enlightenment, and for people to feel empowered to make a difference.
 Lights, camera, action, let’s do this!